Actix Systems

 Actix Systems, Inc., was an American graphics adapter manufacturer active from 1990 to 1998 and based in the San Francisco Bay Area.
 The company was founded by Stephen W. Cheng and initially specialized in a subset of graphics adapters known as GUI accelerators, becoming a major player in the field.
-Toward the mid-1990s the company began manufacturing more general-purpose adapters under their GraphicsEngine brand.
+Toward the mid-1990s the company began manufacturing more general-purpose adapters under its GraphicsEngine brand.

 History

 Foundation (1990–1992)

 Actix Systems was founded by Stephen W. Cheng in Santa Clara, California, in 1990.
 Cheng, born in Chiayi in 1945, graduated from the Texas A&M School of Medicine with an M.D./Ph.D. in the 1970s.
 He was briefly employed by Mostek in Massachusetts from 1982 to 1983, switching to nearby Wang Laboratories where he was employed to design a digital PBX system.
 In 1984 he was hired by Lucent Technologies as the lead designer of a fiber-optic communications system, and finally in 1987 he was hired by Digital Equipment Corporation, where he was the program manager of networking.
 Cheng moved from Massachusetts to California to found Actix Systems, combining his disparate experience in the computer industry to specialize in designing graphics adapters.

 The company initially focused on a subset of graphics adapters known as GUI accelerators, which were designed specifically to speed up the drawing of elements in a graphical user interface (GUI) and to enhance its overall visual appearance by increasing the color depth and resolution.
 Actix was one of the first companies to design products in this field.
 Their first product was the Tiger 10, released in August 1991 and aimed at corporate users of Microsoft's Windows 3.0.
 The Tiger 10 shipped with a proprietary device driver for Windows, while the card featured TIGA graphics processors manufactured by Texas Instruments.
 It supported the standard VGA resolution of 640 by 480 pixels, all the way up to 1280-by-960-pixel Super VGA, with certain display modes possessing a 90 MHz refresh rate.
 A month later, the company released the Quantum VGA, a GUI accelerator based on S3 Incorporated's 86C911 chipset.
 The Quantum VGA was received warmly in InfoWorld, where reviewer Jim Canning wrote that the board offered "major relief to beleaguered 80286s and 80386SXes".
 Actix followed up the Quantum VGA with the HiColor Spectra Board, a consumer-oriented, general-purpose graphics adapter based on Tseng Labs' ET 4000 chip that boosted the standard VGA color depth from 256 colors to 32,768, owing to a Sierra RAMDAC on board.